cunybpl/nycet_pnp/src/content/calculation_methodologies/pump-motors-energy-consumption.md

 8. Equations 3 to 6 are used to calculate the annual pump energy.

-### Variable-speed, Variable-volume Pumps Using Data Logging Power Meters
+### Variable-speed, variable-volume pumps using data logging power meters

 This calculation tool is for VFD-controlled pumps that are operated at speeds proportional to the heating/cooling load as represented by proxy with OAT.
 Measured input data include average hourly power draw (kW) as measured by a DENT data logging power logger, and the average hourly OAT as measured by a temperature/RH logger.